MorphoFun/FinsAndLimbs/onboarding/README.md

 4. Click connect, and then type in the username and password that you created when logging onto the lab server through your web browser
 5. A window will pop up saying "Missing external certificate".
 Click on the button "Add Certificate", and then click on the dial next to "Require External Certificate" so the icon changes from mostly blue with white circle to mostly white with blue circle.
 Click Save Changes.
 6. On the left hand side, click on the icon with three horizontal lines and then click on Settings.
 7. Click on Launch Preferences, and then make sure that "Launch at Startup" is turned off (click on the icon so it becomes mostly white with a blue circle on the left).
 This prevents OpenVPN from logging onto the server whenever your computer is on.

-#### Macs
+8.** Apple (MacOS) users**

-1. Start with the instructions under  "Access your storage system from a Mac computer" on the following link: [https://kb.synology.com/en-br/DSM/tutorial/access_nas_from_mac](https://kb.synology.com/en-br/DSM/tutorial/access_nas_from_mac)
+    - Start with the instructions under  "Access your storage system from a Mac computer" on the following link: [https://kb.synology.com/en-br/DSM/tutorial/access_nas_from_mac](https://kb.synology.com/en-br/DSM/tutorial/access_nas_from_mac)
-2. The SMB path is SMB://172.28.201.151/Research_LabFiles
+   - The SMB path is SMB://10.8.0.1/Research_LabFiles
-3. Enter the username and password that was assigned to you in a separate email from Dr. Kawano (note: your email address is NOT your username).
+   - Enter the username and password that was assigned to you in a separate email from Dr. Kawano 9**.
+PC (Windows) users**

-#### PCs
+    - Follow the instructions on [https://kb.netgear.com/19864/How-do-I-map-a-network-drive-in-Windows](https://kb.netgear.com/19864/How-do-I-map-a-network-drive-in-Windows).
-1. Follow the instructions on [https://kb.netgear.com/19864/How-do-I-map-a-network-drive-in-Windows](https://kb.netgear.com/19864/How-do-I-map-a-network-drive-in-Windows).
+    - The path to the shared network folder is \\\172.28.201.151\Research_LabFiles
-2. The path to the shared network folder is \\\172.28.201.151\Research_LabFiles
+    - Enter the username and password that was assigned to you in a separate email from Dr. Kawano
 <br>

 ### How to create a document with Google Docs/Slides/Spreadsheet/etc. on Synology NAS